 ...and so should the best physical therapists!

 Why this web site?
-Well, aside from the usual reasons ...I'm astonished and kinda angry, that such a simple, basic fix eluded me for so long and also the many medical professionals I went to, especially the physical therapists.
-If they had evaluated me for what turned out to be a postural cause for my neck pain, and treated the resulting shoulder blade instability, and other muscle imbalances (that ultimately led to torn rotator cuffs, back, hip and knee pain, and more courses of physical therapy), then the years of pain and limitation, the tens of thousands spent by my insurance company, and my thousands in copays (and all the insurance paper work, and the thick binders PT's filled with evaluations, treatment plans and progress reports) would have been avoided.
-Not that others won't benefit from those same treatments, many do, but they were a waste on me.
+Well, aside from the usual reasons ...I'm astonished and kinda angry that such a simple, basic fix eluded me for so long and also the many medical professionals I went to, especially the physical therapists.
+If they had evaluated me for what turned out to be a postural cause for my neck pain, and treated the resulting shoulder blade instability, and other muscle imbalances (that ultimately led to torn rotator cuffs, back, hip and knee pain, and more courses of physical therapy for those body parts), then the years of pain and limitation, the tens of thousands spent by my insurance company, and my thousands in copays, and all the paper work, the insurance company's, and the thick binders that PT's filled with evaluations, treatment plans and progress reports, would have been avoided.
+Not that others don't benefit from those same treatments, many do, but they were wasted on me.
 All I ask of medical professionals, especially the physical therapists, is that when treatments aren't working, stand back and really look at me, at my specific deficiencies.
-If my posture is terrible, tell me, and explain to me why it is important to correct it (Don't assume I know why I should have good posture because I didn't.
-But I need reasons to change.
-I'm hard-headed that way.) and then help me.
+If my posture is terrible, tell me, and explain why it is important to correct it and then help me.
+(Don't assume I know the extent of my poor posture, I need to be shown how bad it is.
+And don't assume that I could easily change my posture if I wanted too, because it isn't easy.
+And since posture change takes great effort, I need to know why I should change, I'm hard-headed that way.)
 Don't keep throwing out the usual one–size–fits–all treatments without getting at the core problem.
 (Maybe physical therapists would say they are only allowed to do treatments the doctor orders.
 Well give the doctor feedback.
 You, the PT, are the one who received in depth training on recognizing and treating postural imbalance and the physical problems it leads to.
 And likely one of your textbooks was the classic reference — Muscles: Testing and Function with Posture and Pain by Kendall et al.—which details much of what you needed to help me.
 If the doctor's prescription needs changing, get it changed!
 Take the initiative!)

 Why this web site, part 2.
 My neck situation seemed hopeless and as hard as I tried, I could not find the help I needed.
 Oh, I had plenty of "healthcare"; I was "practiced on" by the "best."
-Or maybe I was the one with the rarely encountered problem.
-And the treatments I received work for 99.9% of neck pain patients, and I just happen to be in the insignificant 0.1%?
+Or maybe I was the one, "the zebra", with the rarely encountered problem; and the treatments I received work for 99.9% of neck pain patients, and I just happen to be in the insignificant 0.1%?
 If so, maybe no one else needs to read any further.
-But just in case there are others out there like me — in the same seemingly hopeless situation — this website is for them.
+But just in case there are others out there like me – in the same seemingly hopeless situation — this website is for them.